profzei/NUC7i3BNH/Readme.md

 </p>

-#### This repo is currently compatible with macOS Catalina and OpenCore 0.7.3
+#### This repo is currently compatible with macOS Big Sur and OpenCore 0.8.4

 This repo contains information for getting macOS working on an **Intel NUC7i3BNH**.

-This EFI is built and tested on **Catalina 10.15.7**: for the moment I stick with Catalina (Supplemental + Security Update - Build 19H1323) since I need a machine as stable and reliable as possible as a daily driver.
-However Big Sur compatibility should be fine (but untested).
+This EFI is built and tested on **Big Sur 11.6.8**: for the moment I stick with Big Sur (20G730) since I need a machine as stable and reliable as possible as a daily driver.
+However Ventura/Monterey compatibility should be fine (but untested).

 **This repository is for personal purposes**